 Connect to your robot

 You need to plug the Bluetooth dongle into the 6-pin socket on the NyBoard.
 Pay attention to the Bluetooth dongle's pin order.
 Long-press the button on the battery to turn on the robot's power.

-If the buzzer beeps three times (bi-bi-bi) repetitively after bootup or during use, it means the battery is low.
+If the buzzer beeps repetitively after bootup or during use, it means the battery is low.
 Please charge it in time.
 The charging port is on one end of the battery.

 The LED on the Bluetooth dongle should blink waiting for a connection.
 Open the app and scan available bluetooth devices.
 Don't connect the robot with the phone's system-wide Bluetooth settings!
 Connect the device with the name Bittle, Petoi, or OpenCat.
 Remember to open the Bluetooth service and grant the app access to the service.
 On some devices, you may also need to allow the location service for the app, though we are not using any of those information.

 If the Bluetooth is connected, its LED will light steady.
 The robot will play a three-tone melody.
 If the robot doesn't respond or malfunction later, press the reset button on the NyBoard to restart the program on the NyBoard.

 The App should automatically detect Nybble or Bittle with the latest OpenCat firmware.
 Otherwise, it will show the selections for Nybble or Bittle.
-The option can be re-visited in the control panel.
+The option "Select a robot" also can be re-visited in the control panel.